nucypher/nucypher/docs/source/demos/local_fleet_demo.rst

 3. Run a Local Fleet of Ursulas

-Next, launch subsequent Ursulas, informing them of the first Ursula:
+Next, launch subsequent Ursulas in another terminal, informing them of the first Ursula:

 .. code::